Hai Sing Catholic School

 Hai Sing Catholic School (HSC) is a co-educational government-aided Catholic secondary school in Pasir Ris, Singapore.
 Founded by the Franciscan Missionaries of Mary (FMM) sisters in 1959, it is affiliated to Catholic Junior College.
-The school has temporarily moved from its permanent site to its holding site at 15 Pasir Ris Street 21 until Dec 2025 (Subjected to further updates).
+The school was temporarily located at its holding site at 15 Pasir Ris Street 21 from 2023 to 2025 due to the school undergoing the Programme for Rebuilding and Improving Existing schools (PRIME).
+They shifted back to their upgraded permanent site at 9 Pasir Ris Drive 6 on 18 November 2025.

 History

 Hai Sing Girls' High School (1959-1990)

 Hai Sing Catholic School was founded in 1959 by the Franciscan Missionaries of Mary (FMM) sisters as Hai Sing Girls' High School with 170 students.
 Lessons were initially conducted at Convent Primary School in Punggol.
 It was the first girls' high school in Serangoon and the second Catholic one in Singapore.
 From 1960 to 1961, a three-storey building was constructed at the 7 1/4 mile mark of Upper Serangoon, with an office, science laboratories, 18 classrooms and a common room for teachers.

 In 1972, a new 800-seat school hall was constructed.
 Six years later, the school was named one of the 14 outstanding Chinese secondary schools in Singapore and was initially included as a candidate school for the Special Assistance Plan (SAP).
 However, with the concern from the Ministry of Education over the surplus of school places that might hinder the success of the scheme, the number of SAP schools were amended to nine, which excluded Hai Sing, along with three other institutions.
 Later in 1978, Hai Sing was named one of the 14 outstanding Chinese Secondary Schools in Singapore.

 In 1981, Hai Sing Girls' High School started taking in English stream students and was converted from a Chinese medium school to an integrated school.
 In 1984, the school celebrated its Silver Jubilee.